centreon/centreon-documentation/en/releases/introduction.md

 ![image](../assets/monitoring/discovery/host_disco_intro.png)

-Give a look at the [dedicated section](../monitoring/discovery/hosts-discovery.html) to know how to launch your first discovery job\!
+Take a look at the [dedicated section](../monitoring/discovery/hosts-discovery.html) to know how to launch your first discovery job\!

 To know everything about changes, have a look to